Module API - Methods

 require.resolve(dependency: String)

 Synchronously retrieve a module's ID.
 The compiler will ensure that the dependency is available in the output bundle.
-See module.id
+See module.id for more information.

 var id = require.resolve("dependency");